rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 ### Natural syntax
 Having explained `impl Trait` solely in terms of type inference (or less formal equivalent explanations), the syntax proposed here is the only natural syntax.
 Indeed, while discussing the syntax here, many express surprise that this syntax has ever been under question (often from people who think of `impl Trait` from an intuition about the feature's behaviour, rather than thinking about the existential type perspective).

 The argument that is occasionally put forward: that this syntax makes type aliases (or their uses) somehow contextual, is also addressed by the above interpretation.
 Indeed, every use of an individual `impl Trait` type alias refers to the same type.
+This argument is [detailed and addressed further in **Drawbacks**](#drawbacks).

 The following section provides a documentation-style introductory explanation for `impl Trait` that justifies the type alias syntax proposed here.